ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 Once you have identified the lines in the logs corresponding to your error:

-If your log says something like “Disk quota exceeded”, your group is out of space in the fileset you are writing to.
+If your log says something like `Disk quota exceeded`, your group is out of space in the fileset you are writing to.
 You can run the `getquota` script to get details on your disk usage.
 Your group will need to reduce their usage before you will be able to run successfully.

-If it looks like a model error and you don’t know how to fix it, I strongly recommend Googling your error and/or looking in the [CESM forums](https://bb.cgd.ucar.edu).
-If you still can’t resolve your error, you can come by Kaylea’s office hours, posted outside KGL 227.
+If it looks like a model error and you don’t know how to fix it, we strongly recommend Googling your error and/or looking in the [CESM forums](https://bb.cgd.ucar.edu).

+If you are still experiencing issues, you can email [Kaylea Nelson](mailto:kaylea.nelson@yale.edu) or come by her G&G office hours on Tuesdays (9am-5pm) in KGL 227.

 ## Alternative Submission Parameters

-By default, the submission script will submit to the week partition for 7 days or the geo partition on Omega depending on your group.
+By default, the submission script will submit to the "week" partition for 7 days or the "geo" partition on Omega depending on your group.
 Sometimes the wait times can be very long in the week partition, so you can either submit day or scavenge partition.
 To change this, edit your case’s run script and change the partition and time lines.
 The maximum walltime in the day partition is 24 hours.
 The maximum walltime in scavenge is 24 hours on Grace and 7 days on Omega.
 For example:

 ``` bash
 ## day partition